-Play, both indoors and outdoors is a key way in which young children learn.
-Whether it is planned by a practitioner, or initiated by the child, it should still be supported by the practitioner to develop and extend the children's learning, and language and communication skills.
+Play, both indoors and outdoors, is a key way in which young children learn.
+Whether it is planned by a practitioner, or initiated by the child, staff work alongside children to develop and extend their learning and language and communication skills.
 'Play' allows children to: